indraai/deva.treasury/README.md

 The Treasury Deva

-(c) Copyright Quinn A Michaels.
-All rights reserved.
+©2025 Quinn A Michaels; All rights reserved.
+Legal Signature Required For Lawful Use.
+Distributed under VLA:54470249720814892780 LICENSE.md